The Beatles

 Note: String Ensemble does not count toward the ASMSA course maximum load.

 This course increases and augments students’ technical and musical abilities on their orchestral string instruments, bolsters students’ awareness of large-ensemble, chamber, and flexible-ensemble repertoire, and challenges students musically, aesthetically, and creatively, introducing them to new, novel, and “Traditional” works alike.
-String Ensemble performs four times per year and takes part in all ASBOA orchestral events.
+String Ensemble performs a minimum of four times per year and takes part in all ASBOA orchestral events, including Region and State Concert Assessment.

 Credit: 1/2

-Length: 1 Semester, Fall and Spring (suggested: entire year)
+Length: 1 Semester, Fall and Spring (strongly suggested: entire year)

 Prerequisites: Previous experience or permission of instructor